 “If you have faith as a mustard seed, you can say to this mulberry tree, ‘Be pulled up by the roots and be planted in the sea,’ and it would obey you.”
 (Luke 17:6 NKJV).

-Every believer in Christ has received from God a measure of faith!
+Every believer in Christ has received from God the measure of faith!

-The Scripture testifies that “God has dealt to each one a measure of faith.”
+The Scripture testifies that “God hath dealt to every man the measure of faith.”
 (Rom.
-12:3 NKJV).
+12:3 KJV).

-No one can be saved without first receiving a measure of God’s faith which comes with the hearing of God’s Word.
+No one can be saved without first receiving the measure of God’s faith which comes by the hearing of God’s Word, the gospel of Christ.

 We are saved by grace through faith (Eph.
 2:8).
 This faith is not our faith because as sinners we are completely spiritually bankrupt.
 It is “the faith of the Son of God.”
 (Gal.
 2:20 KJV).

-According to God’s Word, if you are a born-again believer, you already have in your recreated spirit a measure of faith sufficient to live a victorious, triumphant, prosperous and fulfilled life in this world.
+According to God’s Word, if you are a born-again believer, you already have in your recreated spirit the faith which is sufficient to live a victorious, triumphant, prosperous and fulfilled life in this world.

 If you don’t allow unbelief to pollute, negate or neutralize this faith, Jesus said, “Nothing will be impossible for you.”
 (Matt.
 17:20 NKJV).

 Many believers today are living a life of defeat not because they don’t have faith but because they have allowed unbelief to overwhelm and submerge their faith by focusing and meditating on the negative things they hear, see, touch or feel rather than on God’s words or promises.

 It takes a little yeast or leaven to raise the whole dough.
 Similarly, it takes a little unbelief to pollute, defile, negate or neutralize your faith.